 On 17 December 2019, the Council established a wholly-owned Local Authority Trading Company (LATCo) Holding Company.
 The LATCo has been registered with Companies House under the name Rosherville Limited and, during 2020/21 two subsidiaries, Rosherville Servicing Limited and Rosherville Property Development Limited, were formed.
-The accounts
+The accounts for these companies can be viewed at Companies House once filed in accordance with statutory requirements.

-Further information on the activity of the companies and its interactions with the Council is disclosed in the Group Accounts Section which commences on page 99.
+Further information on the activity of the companies and its interactions with the Council is disclosed in the Group Accounts Section which commences on page 93.

-15.19.
+14.19.
 Member Allowances

-Member allowances (including all payments in relation to remuneration) to the value of £298k were paid during 2020/21 (2019/20 £293k,) in accordance with the Gravesham Borough Council Members' Allowances Scheme.
+Member allowances (including all payments in relation to remuneration) to the value of £308k were paid during 2021/22 (2020/21 £298k,) in accordance with the Gravesham Borough Council Members' Allowances Scheme.